Take Ivy

-Take Ivy is a 1965 fashion photography book which documents the attire of Ivy League students from the 1960s.
+Take Ivy is a 1965 fashion photography book that documents the attire of Ivy League students from the 1960s.

 The New York Times described it as "a treasure of fashion insiders".
-Take Ivy has been the Ivy League bible for Japanese baby boomers and has also influenced a "neo-Ivy" style in recent years.
-The book has sold over fifty thousand copies worldwide.
+Take Ivy has been the Ivy League bible for Japanese baby boomers; it influenced a broader "neo-Ivy" style in the mid-2010s.
+The book has sold more than 50,000 copies worldwide.
 Original copies are rare in the West, garnering auction prices as high as $2,000.

+Magazine editors and retailers display looks taken straight from the photos from the book.
+American designers such as Ralph Lauren and J. Crew display copies of Take Ivy in their store shelves.